 McAfee Stinger is available here.
 Ensure you read the Stinger documentation prior to using this utility.
 This documents the range of OS supported by the utility.
 If any ATMs are infected/locked with the ransomware, then every other ATM and end-point on the same network must be checked for infection as well.
 Once the malware infects one end-point on the network it will replicate itself to other vulnerable systems.
 The only way to recover an infected and encrypted ATM is to reimage from scratch.
 There is NO other option.
 Ensure that the patch is installed as part of the reinstall.

 With regards to any of these potential risks, Case Financial’s security strategy is designed to provide guidelines and solutions that will help minimize the risk of malware being loaded onto the ATM.
 The team at Case will evaluate your financial institutions’ current status and offer a security strategy to protect your ATM fleet from physical and logical threats.
-For more information, or to consult with one of our representatives, you can reach Case at 877.726.9627.
+Contact us for more information.